 In 1176 the Byzantine Empire seemed poised to reclaim its place as a superpower bestriding Eastern Europe and the Middle East.
 Then the Emperor Manuel I Komnenus launched an ambitious attack to drive the Seljuk Turks out of Anatolia forever.
 In a narrow pass through the hills at a place called Myriocephalon the fate of two empires was decided.

-Under Alexios I and his son John II the finances, army, and territory of the empire grew and prospered.
-Much of Anatolia lost to the Seljuk Turks after Manzikert was regained and the regional Muslim rulers put on the defensive.
+Under first Alexios I and then his son John II the finances, army, and territory of the empire grew and prospered.
+Much of Anatolia lost to the Seljuk Turks after Manzikert was recaptured and the regional Muslim rulers put on the defensive.
 This Byzantine revival coincided with and was aided by both the break-up of the Great Seljuk Empire following the death of Malikshāh I in 1092; and by the coming of the Frankish army of the First Crusade.
 Passing through Anatolia on the way to the “Holy Land”, the Frankish Crusaders handed the Turks three defeats: first at Nicaea, then at Dorylaeum, and finally before Antioch.
 Taking advantage of this weakening of their Turkish enemies, the Komnenoi emperors were able to advance Byzantine power throughout Anatolia and even make gains in northern Syria.

 A flamboyant but erratic ruler, Manuel impressed his contemporaries and was considered as among the greatest political figures of his age.
 During his reign he conducted alliances with the Pope, the Holy Roman Empire, and other world leaders (including Saladin).
 Manuel carried on a cordial and regular diplomatic correspondence with Henry II Plantagenet, the most powerful ruler in western Europe; and many Englishman served in the famed Varangian Guard.
 During his reign the turbulent Balkans were subjugated, with both Serbia and Hungary becoming Byzantine vassal states.
 In 1151 Manuel reduced the Crusader Principality of Antioch to vassal status, forcing Prince Reynald to kneel for hours, abasing himself, before the Emperor would grant him forgiveness for his many transgressions.